Eric-Chung-0511/Eric-Chung-0511/README.md

  👋 Hello!
 I'm Eric Chung, a Project Control Engineer with a profound enthusiasm for Data Science and Machine Learning.

 ## Career Aspirations 🚀
-🔹 Driven by a passion to unlock insights and solve complex challenges, I am actively seeking to transition my career towards a role as a Data Scientist or Machine Learning Engineer.
+🔹 Driven by a passion to unlock insights and solve complex challenges, **I am actively seeking to transition my career towards a role as a Data Scientist or Machine Learning Engineer** .
 This role aligns strongly with my skills and aspirations.

 🔹 While my primary focus is on becoming a Data Scientist, I am also open to exploring roles like Data Analyst or Data Engineer, where I can leverage my analytical skills and passion for data in a dynamic environment.
 This approach allows me to embrace challenges and contribute to innovative solutions.